microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyAuthorizationPolicy.md

 ### -BlockMsolPowerShell
 To disable the use of the MSOnline PowerShell module set this property to true.
 This will also disable user-based access to the legacy service endpoint used by the MSOnline PowerShell module.
-This does not affect Azure AD Connect or Microsoft Graph.
+This does not affect Azure AD Connect or Microsoft.Graph.Beta.

 ```yaml
 Type: System.Management.Automation.SwitchParameter